LuckYuanZ/CountryRelationByUnVotes/Codebook.md

 `para` - whether the vote was on a paragraph rather than an entire resolution

-`importantvote` - vote identified as important by U.S. State Department report Voting Practices in the United Nations.\
+`importantvote` - vote identified as important by U.S. State Department report Voting Practices in the United Nations\
 &emsp;*NOTE: not available for all years*

 #### Issue codes: